YifeiX03/cs210project/README.md

 - As a user, I want to be able to save my items made and inventory to file
 - As a user, I want to be able to load my items made and inventory from file
 - As a user, I want the program to ask me if I want to save before exiting

+# Instructions for Grader

+- You can generate the first required event by clicking add or remove, this will bring you to a menu allowing you to choose an item and the amount you want to add or remove
+- You can generate the second required event by clicking inspect, this will bring you to a menu allowing you to choose an item in your inventory to inspect
+- You can locate my visual component by starting the application, there is a capybara
+- You can save the state of my application by pressing the save button
+- You can reload the state of my application by pressing the load button